ReinventONE/occupus/README.md

 ![Pretty Lights](images/module-display/DisplayUnit 0.jpg)

-Each is driven by a Rainbowduino, and a serial connection is used from Arduino UNO, to the first Rainboduino, then to the second one.
+Each matrix is driven by a Rainbowduino, and a serial connection is used from Arduino UNO, to the first Rainboduino, then to the second one.

 ### TCP/IP